secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ### Renewal process for marketing technology budget owners

-- Renewal discussion should start 90 days before contract end date (6 months+ for complex tools with many integrations - Marketo, Outreach, etc…).
+- Renewal discussion should start atleast 90 days before contract end date (6 months+ for complex tools with many integrations - Marketo, Outreach, etc…).
-- For new software that has been approved create a business case to attach to the Coupa ([example](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/6171)).
+- For new software that has been approved create a business case to attach to the Zip Request ([example](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/6171)).
 - With Procurement submit an RFP every 2 years or for tools over 50K+.
 - POC for any new tools or new features before signing a contract.
-- No auto-renewals and 2 year contracts should have massive cost savings.
+- No auto-renewals

 Align with Procurement and Finance:
 - Work with Procurement to structure and negotiate the contract.
 As well, look to do an RFP with multiple vendors for competitive pricing.